Deep Image-based Illumination Harmonization: Proposed Method

 \subsection{Implementation details}

-Our SI-GAN model is implemented by Tensorflow and runs with NVIDIA GeForce GTX 1080Ti GPU.
-We randomly select 80\% of images as the training set, and take the rest 20\% images as the testing set.
-Our network is trained for 80 epochs with bach size 1, and the resolution of all images for training and testing is $256\times256$.
-We set decay as 0.9 for batch normalization and all the batch normalization share the same hyper parameters.
+Our DIH-GAN model is implemented by Tensorflow and runs with NVIDIA GeForce GTX 1080Ti GPU.
+We split the 89,898 six-tuples into 71,918 six-tuples for training and 17,980 six-tuples for testing.
+Note that, there is no crossover between the foreground objects in our training dataset and testing dataset.
+Our network is trained for 80 epochs, and the resolution of all images for training and testing is $256\times256$.
 The initial learning rate is $10^{-4}$.
-We set $\beta_{1}$ = 25.0, $\beta_{2}$ = 6.0, $\beta_{3}$ = 0.04, $\beta_{4}$ = 0.5 for loss item and adopt Adam optimizer to optimize the SI-GAN and discriminator.
-It takes about 98 hours to complete the entire training.
+We set $\beta_{1}$ = 25.0, $\beta_{2}$ = 6.0, $\beta_{3}$ = 0.04, $\beta_{4}$ = 0.5 and adopt Adam optimizer to optimize the DIH-GAN and discriminator.